Unmanned Systems Forces of Ukraine

-Ukraine is the first country to have a separate branch of its military dedicated to Unmanned Systems.
+Ukraine is the first country to have a separate branch of its military dedicated to unmanned systems.
+The USF was formally established on 11 June 2024, in the midst of the ongoing Russian invasion of Ukraine.

 The USF conducts drone warfare using unmanned military robots on land, sea, and air.

-The USF was created in the midst of the ongoing Russian invasion of Ukraine and was formally established on 11 June 2024.

 The USF does not command or control all Ukrainian drones.
-The Navy (including the Marines) and the Air Force control their own drone units, as do most land-based units of the various land-based forces of the Armed Forces of Ukraine.
+The Navy, the Marine Corps and the Air Force control their own drone units, as do most of the brigades and units in the various land-based forces (Ground Forces, Air Assault Forces, National Guard, Special Operation Forces, Communications and Cybersecurity Troops, etc) of the Armed Forces of Ukraine.

 History

 Formation

-On 6 February 2024, Ukrainian President Volodymyr Zelenskyy issued a decree instructing the Government of Ukraine and the General Staff to create a separate branch of the Armed Forces dedicated to unmanned systems, after which the National Security and Defense Council of Ukraine would consider the issue.
+On 6 February 2024, Ukrainian President Volodymyr Zelenskyy issued a decree “On Building Up the Capabilities of the Defence Forces”, instructing the Government of Ukraine and the General Staff to create a separate branch of the Armed Forces dedicated to unmanned systems, after which the National Security and Defense Council of Ukraine would consider the issue.